Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/01_zigbee_network.md

 As noted above, each cluster comes in two flavours; client and server.
 Generally the server is the endpoint that is running more frequently, and the client chooses to connect to the server.
 In many cases this isn’t clear-cut when considering the cluster functionality, so the spec decides pretty much arbitrarily.

-The zigbee controller can ‘bind’ the clusters for two endpoints together.
+The Zigbee controller can ‘bind’ the clusters for two endpoints together.
 It will connect one endpoint that implements the client variant of a cluster to another endpoint that implements the server variant of the same cluster.

 There are also some special clusters.
 The ‘group’ cluster allows the definition of ‘groups’ - each defined by a small integer.
 If an endpoint implements the group cluster then it can be configured to be part of some number of groups.
 The device remembers which groups it is a member of.
 A group can then be treated like a virtual endpoint.
 Messages sent to a particular group ID are broadcast over the network and all devices that are part of that group will respond to the message.
 Similarly, a client can be bound to a group rather than another endpoint, so that, for example, a single switch can control a whole group of lights.